qodesmith/create-new-app/README.md

 #### WebpackCleanupPlugin

 [WebpackCleanupPlugin](https://goo.gl/hTXPtE) is used to destroy & rebuild the `dist` folder each build.
+It's the folder that will contain your app's bundled assets.

 #### ExtractTextPlugin